-Thimphu City Football Club was founded in 2012 as Zimdra.
-Our first recorded involvement in top-flight football in Bhutan was in 2011, when we finished as runners-up to eventual winners Yeedzin in a truncated season consisting of a single round-robin set of matches in anticipation of the commencement of a new Bhutan National League, which was eventually delayed for another season.
+Thimphu City Football Club was founded in 2012 as formal successor of Zimdra FC, which first recorded involvement in top-flight football in Bhutan in 2011, when they finished as runners-up to eventual winners Yeedzin in a truncated season consisting of a single round-robin set of matches in anticipation of the commencement of a new Bhutan National League.

 The following season was also reasonably successful.
 Zimdra again finished as runners-up in the A-Division, this time being beaten to the title by Drukpol, despite beating Drukpol in the final game of the season.
-During that campaign, we went through the whole competition unbeaten, dropping points only in a draw with Drukpol and two draws with Yeedzin.
-In finishing second in the A-Division, we qualified for the inaugural National League, though did not fare quite so well in this competition, finishing fifth out of six competing teams, winning five and drawing one of their ten games.
+During that campaign, they went through the whole competition unbeaten, dropping points only in a draw with Drukpol and two draws with Yeedzin.
+In finishing second in the A-Division, they qualified for the inaugural National League, though did not fare quite so well in this competition, finishing fifth out of six competing teams, winning five and drawing one of their ten games.
 Zimdra kept the name in various veteran tournaments.

-At the halfway point of the 2014 season, the Club looked like we might finally be able to go that step further and claim a first A-Division title, as we led by three points from Drukpol with five wins and a draw from six matches, dropping points only against Druk Star.
-However, we slipped up in the penultimate round of matches, losing 5–1 to Druk United.
-Thimphu City had played all the matches and led the league by a point.
-However, that loss to Druk United meant we were now only a point behind with a game still to play.
-Druk United thumped Druk Star 8–3 in this final game to take the A-Division title and consign Thimphu City to a fourth-straight second place, though we could take consolation in the fact that we had again qualified for the National League.
+At the halfway point of the 2014 season, Thimphu looked like they might finally be able to go that step further and claim a first A-Division title, as they led by three points from Drukpol with five wins and a draw from six matches, dropping points only against Druk Star.
+However, they slipped up in the penultimate round of matches, losing 5–1 to Druk United Thimphu had played all their matches and led the league by a point.
+However, that loss to Druk United meant they were now only a point behind with a game still to play.
+Druk United thumped Druk Star 8–3 in this final game to take the A-Division title and consign Thimphu to a fourth-straight second place, though they could take consolation in the fact that they had again qualified for the National League.

 Thimphu City enjoyed a strong start to the 2014 National League season, leading the league at the halfway point, having dropped points only in an opening-day 4–0 defeat to eventual winners Druk United.
 The second half of the season was less successful.
-Although the Club achieved a season-high victory 16–0 against bottom-placed Bhutan Clearing, we only won one other game and slipped to a final position of third, behind Druk United and Ugyen Academy.
+Although they achieved a season-high victory 16–0 against bottom-placed Bhutan Clearing, they only won one other game and slipped to a final position of third, behind Druk United and Ugyen Academy.